-2. Chart with Candidate Information:
+3. Chart with Candidate Information:

 Directions: Provide three years of data on candidates enrolled in the program and completing the program, beginning with the most recent academic year for which numbers have been tabulated.
-Please report the data separately for the levels/tracks (e.g., baccalaureate, post-baccalaureate, master's, doctorate) being addressed in this report.
+Please report the data separately for any different levels/tracks (e.g., route to licensure, degree, campus, or level) being addressed in this report.

 Program (initial):

-Academic Year # of Candidates Enrolled in the Program 3 # of Program Completers 4
+Academic Year # of Candidates Enrolled in # of Program

+the Program Completers

 20 -20

 20 -20

 20 -20